 You are encouraged to engage with third parties who could provide solutions to you at a lower cost than your own solutions.
-Ofwat's Market Information Platform, to be introduced in 2018, will aid third parties in developing bids by making water company data more accessible.
-Bids could include upstream services such as the provision of water, leakage detection and demand management options.
+Ofwat's water resources Market Information will aid third parties in developing bids by making water company data more accessible.
+Bids could include services such as the provision of water, leakage detection and demand management options.

 Any solution being delivered by a third party will be subject the same rules and legislation as you are.
-We would expect you to have reached an agreement in principle if including the option in your plan.
-The same tests and checks will be carried out whether you develop the solution in-house or via a third party.
+We would expect you to have reached an agreement in principle if you are including the option in your plan.
+The same tests and checks will be carried out whether you develop the solution inhouse or via a third party.
 For example, a third party providing a new source of water that requires a new abstraction will be subject to all the same legislation, tests and certainty as if you had identified the source.
 However you will be responsible for identifying and scrutinising third party solutions.
 The regulators will focus on the final outcome of what your plan is delivering.